NyanSatan/kanzitools/README.md

 ```

 *Daemon mode* means it will always wait for `astrisprobed`' spawn.
 Useful if you want it to run with system startup

+You might need to kill `astrisprobed` (so it will respawn) before using this tool

 ***Warning**: as you can understand from its' usage description, this tool replaces PIDs, that means if you run it with `--nova`, for example, real Kanzi won't be detected anymore unless you restart `astrisprobed` (same for Chimp/UDT).
 For more elegant solution that allows using them simultaneously, look at SNRSpoofer (next section)*